The "Streamliner"Historical information:

 could also be due to white balance issues with either or both pictures.

-Also note the switch for the light in an awkward place on the faceplate door - original or added later?
+Also note a light switch in an awkward place on the faceplate door - original or added later?

 As with the Reversew "Rex", Randy of the NSMCO list proved once again to be a font of knowledge.
 It is he who has dubbed this model the "Streamliner", which is very apropos.
 Here follows a lightly edited transcript of several emails I received from him, with my [clarifications in brackets]: